hen-codes/hen-codes/README.md

-Hi, this is Rea a non-binary human being in their late forties.
+Hi, this is Fanou, a non-binary human being in their late forties.
 I live somewhere in the center of Europe and am currently teaching myself how to code in HTML, CSS and Python.